 - They use different login credentials on the same or different devices

-The User Merge feature allows you to combine historical and future records for multiple users into one user, thereby freeing up license/s.
+The User Merge feature lets you combine historical and future records for multiple users into a single user, freeing up licenses.
 Learn more about the User Merge feature here.
 (This feature is only available to Admins of paid plans.)

 Domain-connected devices